brailleapps/dotify/README.md

 [![Build Status](https://travis-ci.org/joeha480/dotify.svg)](https://travis-ci.org/joeha480/dotify)

-Note: Future releases of Dotify CLI will be found at https://github.com/brailleapps/dotify-cli
+**Future releases of Dotify CLI will be found at https://github.com/brailleapps/dotify-cli**

+Note: Dotify will be split up into smaller repos (at https://github.com/brailleapps) very soon.
+This repo will only be retained for archival purposes.
+For more information, see https://github.com/joeha480/dotify/issues/175

 # Dotify